How to prepare for a Bonfire Night Party

 The first thing to do before your bonfire party is to properly arrange your insurance.
 This is because you have the potential to lose out as soon as you agree to purchase services or invite guests.
 Public indemnity cover and Cancellation cover will protect your finances in case of illness, bad weather or injury.

-The risks of running a party also include staff members and hired equipment.
+The risks of running a party also include any staff members and hired equipment.
 Employers’ liability insurance and Event equipment cover will ensure you are covered from the moment you agree to employ equipment and staff.
 Staff can fall ill, cancel and equipment can break, so cover your finances in case this were to happen.

 2. Conduct a firework safety risk assessment